Our content contains affiliate links, so know that we might earn a buck or two if you click and buy :) !

-We all know that Super Bowl parties are about the game, the beer and the hot wings … but that being said, we’re girls, so we have to make some attempt at decorating.
-Still, every dollar counts, so DIY decorating is the way to go — you can have a festive Super Bowl party on a budget .
+We all know that Super Bowl parties are about the game, the beer and the hot wings.
+But that being said, we’re girls, so we have to make some attempt at decorating.
+And because every dollar counts, DIY decorating is the way to go — you can have a festive Super Bowl party on a budget .
 No, the guys won’t notice your awesome Super Bowl centerpiece, but that’s beside the point.

 This one takes a little work, but once done is really the only crafting you’ll need to do.
 Pick up a green plastic tablecloth (the heavier, the better) from the dollar store, Walmart , Target — and then, starting at the center point (the 50 yard line) and working your way outward, mark off every ten yards — use white painters tape for the yard-lines, and mark each with pre-cut numbers (purchased in the home section at Walmart, Lowe’s , Home Depot .
 Add a team logo (Packers vs. Steelers, natch) in the end zones (get decals or print logos off from online) and voila!
 Instant gridiron.
 Well not instant, but pretty sweet.

 Well, since it is the Super Bowl, a football would be a good (and easy) place to start.
 Pick up a regulation-sized football on the cheap at a big box or sporting goods store, along with a kick stand, and place in the center of the table.
 Surround with miniature Nerf balls, tacked in place with a spot of hot glue if needed.
 Top with tucked-in penants — created from triangles of felt and extra long toothpicks.
 Let your guests take home the Nerf balls at the end of the night if they like.